Sizing & Fit

 Sizing a Waymark Gear Co.
 Frameless Backpack:

-Frameless pack models include the MILE, EVLV and THRU UL.
+Frameless pack models include the MILE and EVLV.
 These pack models do not have a sewn in padded hip belt, and fit a wider range of torso sizes.
 A 1" Webbing Hip Belt or Padded Removable Hip Belt may be added to our frameless backpacks as add on accessories.
 Knowing your waist size will help determine the size to order for these accessory belts.

 MILE: The MILE comes in one size and has a technical torso length of 12"-14", and typically fits any torso size from 14"-20".
 Width between shoulder straps at the top of the MILE pack is about 3", so hikers who are at the top end of the suggested torso size with broad shoulders may find the fit of the MILE to be a little tight.
 The MILE is our smallest backpack by volume, and is recommended for day hiking and ultralight overnight trips.
 Adding a 1" webbing hip belt to this pack aids in stability of the pack, but is not designed to aid in distributing pack weight.